Algorithm Configuration for Structured Pfaffian Settings: Online learning

-\begin{proofoutline} It is sufficient to show dispersion for each $\alpha_i$ keeping the remaining parameters fixed.
-This is because, the definition of dispersion allows us to consider intersections of discontinuities with axis-aligned paths.
+\begin{proof} {\bf Technical overview}.
+It is sufficient to show dispersion for each $\alpha_i$ keeping the remaining parameters fixed.
+This is because the definition of dispersion allows us to consider intersections of discontinuities with axis-aligned paths.
 WLOG, assume $\alpha_2,\dots,\alpha_L$ are fixed.
 The boundary functions are given by solutions of exponential equations in $\alpha_1$ of the form